-- ii) (d) Biopiracy is related to traditional knowledge exploitations, biomolecules and regarding bioresources exploitation and stealing of bioresources.
-(1) - $\langle v \rangle$ (d) In the past patent attempts have been made on basmati rice, turmeric and neem by Western nations (1) - v) (c) Anthrax is a disease caused by the bacterium, Bacillus anthracis is caused by its spores and can enter the intestines of human body through their lungs or through the skin.
+- (ii) (d) In 1997, an American company got patent right on Indian Basmati rice through the US patent and trademark office.
+(1) - (iii) (d) Biopiracy is related to traditional knowledge exploitations, biomolecules and regarding bioresources exploitation and stealing of bioresources. - (iv) (d) In the past patent attempts have been made on basmati rice, turmeric and neem by Western nations.
+(1) - (v) (c) Anthrax is a disease caused by the bacterium, Bacillus anthracis is caused by its spores and can enter the intestines of human body through their lungs or through the skin.
 It was first seen to occur in farm animals.
 It was later used as bioweapon.